 What does gluten-free mean?
 It is still everywhere; labels, menus, and even in the movies!
-Let’s explain what gluten is, what gluten-free means in 2021.
-Let’s catch up on new information, and clear up the confusion around all those gluten-free labeling terms.
+Let’s explain what gluten is, and what gluten-free means in 2023.
+Let’s catch up on new information and clear up the confusion around all those gluten-free labeling terms.

 What Is Gluten?

 Gluten is a protein found in wheat, barley, rye, and any products made with those ingredients.
 It is not digested well in anyone but does not necessarily cause problems in everyone.
 In people with celiac disease or gluten intolerance/gluten sensitivity, eating gluten causes health problems.